 I earned my Ph.D. in Clinical Psychology with an emphasis in Behavioral Medicine from the University of California, San Diego and San Diego State University in 1991.
 I have licenses to practice psychology in Nebraska and California.
 I have worked clinically with children and families in a variety of settings, including teen substance abuse research, therapeutic foster care, youth group homes, educational settings, and private practice.

 My theoretical orientation is primarily behavioral and cognitive-behavioral, although I utilize a variety of techniques based on each individual's needs.
-I also have 25 years of experience conducting cognitive, academic, behavioral, emotional, and neuropsychological assessments with children and teens.
+I also have more than 25 years of experience conducting cognitive, academic, behavioral, emotional, and neuropsychological assessments with children and teens.

 For 15 years, I worked full-time as the Psychologist at a Catholic elementary and middle school while also maintaining a part-time private practice.
 I began full-time private practice in August of 2014.
 My services include: in-depth assessments with children and teens (cognitive, academic, behavioral, emotional, and neuropsychological screenings); individual counseling with children and teens; consultation and support services with parents; educational planning and support with schools; and other services as needed to help each child achieve his or her full potential.
+I incorporate my Christian values into counseling when appropriate and requested by my clients.

 Cognitive testing, including for Gifted and Talented Education (GATE) and Davidson Institute for Talent Development